perturbed-platypus/UEFIWriteCPP/README.md

 # UEFIWriteCPP

-UEFIWriteCPP is a c++ application to demo how to write a UEFI firmware variable.
+UEFIWriteCPP is a C++ application to demo how to write a UEFI firmware variable.